yeasy/learning_pickleball/20_faq_en.md

 * **Court Gap**: Commonly used in singles.
 It refers to the area far away from the opponent, which can force the opponent to run to return the ball;
 * **Technical Gap**: Refers to the technical weakness of the opponent.
 For example, most people are weak in returning the ball from the backhand position or the shoulder position of the forehand;
-* **Intention Gap**: Refers to the area where the opponent's intention cannot cover.
-For example, the opponent predicts in advance and intends to move to the backhand position.
-At this moment, there is an intention gap in the forehand position;
+* **Awareness Gap**: Refers to the area where the opponent's awareness cannot cover.
+For example, the opponent predicts in advance that the return mostly goes to the backhand and prepare to move to the backhand position.
+At this moment, there is an awareness gap in the forehand position;
-* **Cooperate Gap**: Commonly used in double games.
+* **Cooperation Gap**: Commonly used in double games.
 It refers to the difficult decision-making area by the opponent's two players, such as the area between the two players, or the area where both players can return the ball;
 * **Tactical Gap**: Refers to the area to move the opponents to achieve tactical goals.
 For example, return the ball to a position just out of reach of the opponent, forcing the opponent to return the ball too high and creating an attack opportunity.

 ## [Q11] Where should I look when hitting the ball?